chuashihong/NiuNiuGame/README.md

 ## How to Play

-Niu Niu is a card game played with a standard deck of cards, including the Joker.
-The game's goal is simple: form the best possible hand by strategically swapping cards, with a special focus on the magical numbers '3' and '6'.
+Niu Niu is a card game played with a standard deck of cards of 52 cards.
+T he game's goal is simple: form the best possible hand by strategically swapping cards, with a special focus on the magical numbers '3' and '6'.
 These numbers hold the power to turn the tide of the game, offering creative and unexpected ways to achieve victory.
+Each player will be given 5 cards randomly, the best hand wins!

 ### Main Elements